rebeccanayala/rebeccanayala/README.md

 # Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Graduated in Advertising, with a postgraduate degree in Digital Marketing, currently pursuing a degree in Analysis and Systems Development while delving into Full Stack Java development.
-Committed to achieving excellence in every project :smiley:

 Open to collaborations and always available for discussions on coding, projects and more.